 After the surgery, your breasts will be smaller and more symmetrical in appearance.
 They should reflect the size, shape, and symmetry you desired.

-Complications are rare, but no procedure is completely free of risk.
-If you are planning to have a breast reduction, your doctor will review a list of possible complications, which may include: InfectionBleeding and bruisingPossible loss of sensation to the breast, nipple, and/or areolaPossible loss of ability to breastfeedAsymmetry between breastsLimited arm and/or shoulder movementDelayed wound healingScarringFluid or blood-filled cysts in the healing breast tissueLoss of nipple, areola, skin, or breast tissue due to change in blood supply
+Problems from the procedure are rare, but all procedures have some risk.
+Your doctor will review potential problems, like: InfectionBleeding and bruisingPossible loss of sensation to the breast, nipple, and/or areolaPossible loss of ability to breastfeedAsymmetry between breastsLimited arm and/or shoulder movementDelayed wound healingScarringFluid or blood-filled cysts in the healing breast tissueLoss of nipple, areola, skin, or breast tissue due to change in blood supply

 Some factors that may increase the risk of complications include: Obesity